liamcryan/airporttime/README.rst

 Convert local time to utc time by airport or vise-versa.

-This works thanks to opentraveldata.
+This works thanks to data from opentraveldata.
 The data source for converting iata code to coordinates is here: https://raw.githubusercontent.com/opentraveldata/opentraveldata/master/opentraveldata/optd_por_best_known_so_far.csv

 The csv this library uses was modified to include the timezone with the help of timezonefinder.